HRS0221/Layoff-Insights-A-Data-Driven-Workforce-Analysis/README.md

 Interactive Visualizations: Provide visually appealing and interactive plots to facilitate data exploration and interpretation.

 # Dataset
-The project uses a dataset containing information about layoffs, including relevant metrics such as department, time, and other factors.
+The project uses a dataset from kaggle containing information about layoffs, including relevant metrics such as department, time, and other factors.
 The data is processed and analyzed using Python and popular data analysis libraries.

 # Dependencies
 Python 3.x